ytkidanu/DMT2/DEFINING_COPMUTATION.md

 **Input / Output are Strings and a
 Computing Machine is something that implements a set of functions that we care about.**

+Sets
+- {} notation
+- No duplicates
+- Equal when the have samw number

+  Sequence
+  - () notation
+  - order matters
+  - equal when they have same numbers in same order

+Proof by construction: look at claim, if that thing is supposed to exist, then we will construct the argument and the process always works

+For each even number n>2, there exists a 3-regular graph with n nodes

+Overall idea: draw nodes in a circle and number them (1 to n-1). mathc each node with one next to it and also directly across from it this is general and applies to any # of nodes

+copy example from slides